Digital-Physics/game-of-life-pattern-RL-gym/README.md

-# Reinforcement Learning Gym Environment for Pattern Matching in Conway's Game of Life
+# Reinforcement Learning Gymnasium Environment 🤖🏋🏻
+# Pattern Matching in Conway's "Game of Life Game"

+This Repository has

-A Gymnasium-compatible environment for training RL agents to construct target patterns in a cellular automaton that evolves according to Conway's Game of Life rules.
+1) A Gymnasium-compatible environment for training an RL agent to construct a target patterns in a cellular automaton grid environment that updates according to Conway's "[Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)" rules.

+2) An Evolutionary Search Agent that uses a few seconds of test-time compute to search for a solution

 ![Screenshot of the pattern matching game](./screenshot_GoL_pattern_matching_game.png)